Rocamadour: Cultural references

-In her book-length poem, "Solitude," Vita Sackville-West uses Rocamadour in her dedication, as site and setting for inspiration.
+In her book-length poem, Solitude, Vita Sackville-West uses Rocamadour in her dedication, as site and setting for inspiration.

 The composer Francis Poulenc wrote in 1936 Litanies à la Vierge Noire (Litanies to the Black Virgin) after a pilgrimage to the shrine.

 Rocamadour inspired 20th-century Latin American novelists Julio Cortázar and Giannina Brashi who lived in France for some time and wrote in Spanish about immigrants, expatriates, and tourists.
 In Cortazar's opus "Hopscotch", the sad heroine La Maga has a baby boy named Rocamadour who dies in his sleep.
 The dead baby Rocamadour is also a character in Giannina Braschi's novel "Yo-Yo Boing!".

-Rocamadour is mentioned in Michel Houellebecq book Soumission (2015).
+Rocamadour is mentioned in Michel Houellebecq's book Soumission (2015).

+Gerard Blanchard dedicated a song titled "Rock Amadour" in 1981, about a lover who elopes with another man at the caves of Rocamadour.